CrayLabs/SmartSim/doc/orchestrator.rst

 **The Experiment Driver Script Contents:**

-1. Launching the application script with a co-located database.
+1. Launching the application script with a co-located model.

 The Application Script
 ======================